DavidStrausz/cordova-plugin-live-ocr/README.md

 ### Possibly resolved:
 * Find a solution to disable bitcode automatically in Pods project (iOS) - possible solution: http://stackoverflow.com/questions/32640149/disable-bitcode-for-project-and-cocoapods-dependencies-with-xcode7, resolved by upgrading to xcode 8 non beta
-* Use ionic build on macOS/OSX - caused by cocoapod-support-plugin, fixed but waiting for pull request https://github.com/blakgeek/cordova-plugin-cocoapods-support/pull/13
+* Use ionic build on macOS/OSX - caused by cocoapod-support-plugin, fixed with pull request https://github.com/blakgeek/cordova-plugin-cocoapods-support/pull/13
 * Fix iOS crash: when tesseract is in the process of recognizing a text and user aborts scanning, the app may crash in some cases -> fixed by removing 'tesseract = nil' (line 27) in AROverlayViewController.m